The Doctrine of the Mean 中庸

 And there will never be any disagreement.

-Therefore the Superior Man receives no awards, yet the people promote him.
+Therefore the Noble Man receives no awards, yet the people promote him.
 He is not angry, yet they are more in awe of him than they are of lethal weapons.

 The Book of Odes says: